Seraphim J Rose Patel

-Seraphim J. Rose Patel is Quality Assurance Manager at the London Cancer Alliance.
-He is a member of the National Institute for Health and Clinical Excellence external Reference Group assisting with the development of audit tools.
+Seraphim J Rose Patel is quality assurance manager at the London Cancer Alliance.
+He is a member of the National Institute for Health and Care Excellence external reference group assisting with the development of audit tools and has been invited to join the review board as a reviewer for Clinical Governance: An International Journal.
 He is an executive MBA student at Bath University School of Management.

-The judging panel for the prestigious HSJ Efficiency Awards 2012 has nominated Seraphim’s 'A Whole Person, Whole System Approach to Integration: Reducing Costs While Improving Individual and System Outcomes' project in the Commissioning Support Services category of this year’s awards.
+The judging panel for the HSJ Efficiency Awards 2012 shortlisted Seraphim’s 'A Whole Person, Whole System Approach to Integration: Reducing Costs While Improving Individual and System Outcomes' project in the Commissioning Support Services category.